-In networking, QoS classification and marking are the foundation of traffic prioritization.
-Classification allows you to identify and group different types of traffic while marking assigns values that determine how this traffic should be treated across the network.
+In networking, QoS classification and marking are the foundations of traffic prioritization.
+Classification helps you identify and group different types of traffic.
+Marking assigns values that determine how the network treats that traffic.

 Classification is the process of identifying and organizing traffic into distinct classes.